XingjianL/Robosub_Unity_Sim/README.md

 # Robosub Unity Sim

 This is a Unity Project with a focus on synthetic data generation for tasks in the RoboSub Competition.
+It is completed, I am making a newer one using HDRP here [https://github.com/XingjianL/RoboSubSim](https://github.com/XingjianL/RoboSubSim), which will provide better water effects and with plans for robot simulation.

 - Capable of auto-labeling bounding boxes for YOLOv5 training.
 - Domain Randomization (Scene Lighting and Depth, Camera Location and Rotation, Game Object Randomization)